msuefishlab/EODduration_geneExpression/2- Read processing and data exploration/ReadMe.md

 level using RSEM v1.3.0 (Li and Dewey, 2011), followed by exploration of the data with a gene expression correlation matrix based on Euclidean distances and Pearson’s correlation coefficient (for genes with read counts > 10, Trinity’s default parameters).

+singularity for trinity, slurm?, wrangle Bbrach transcripts and Danio prots?